Co-op Guidelines & Policies

 -

-Additional fees above and beyond registration may include the facility fee, field trips, special events, and/or class fees for labs, books, supplies, etc. Class fees are due at the time of class registration, unless otherwise noted.
+Additional fees above and beyond registration and facility fees, may include field trips, special events, and/or class fees for labs, books, supplies, etc. Class fees are due at the time of class registration and paid directly to the teacher unless otherwise noted.
 Field trip, special event, and other fees are due by a specified due date.
-Children are not permitted to attend classes until registration, facility fee, and class fees are paid in full.
-Please see the Director if other financial arrangements are necessary.

 -